oDCM - Web Data for Dummies (Tutorial)

 • New line separation: each line in your file has one JSON object

-Wrapping results into JSON data
+Storing results into JSON data

 Change the code so it stores artist name, location and plays in the JSON object.